What can I do

 The most important things that you can do to help are:

-The 2020 public consultation resulted in a strong mandate for an area wide light touch parking scheme operating between Monday and Friday, from Preston Drove to Peacock Lane, from London Road to Ditchling Road.
+Both the February and August 2020 public consultations have resulted in strong mandates for an area wide light touch parking scheme operating between Monday and Friday, from Preston Drove to Peacock Lane, from London Road to Ditchling Road.

-On 23 June 2020, the Council Environment, Transport and Sustainability Committee voted unanimously to accept the principle of such a scheme and prepare aa detailed design for local consultation,
+On 23 June 2020, the Council Environment, Transport and Sustainability Committee voted unanimously to accept the principle of such a scheme and prepare aa detailed design for local consultation.
+On 24 November 2020 they did so again.

 Get involved with the Council